jacobwg/deflate.coffee/README.md

 # deflate.coffee

-This library will provide a coffeescript implementation of the RFC 1951 deflate algorithm.
+**Work in Progress:** This library will provide a coffeescript implementation of the RFC 1951 deflate algorithm.

-It is in progress.
-The initial version will be based on [Gzip](http://www.gzip.org/).

 ## Compiling

 To compile, run `coffee -c *.coffee`

+## Credits

+The original code was directly copied from [js-deflate](https://github.com/dankogai/js-deflate).